 It is generally agreed that there are at least two styles of illumination in the psalm initials, but there is less agreement about precisely where the boundaries between the two styles lie.
-It seems to me that the use of the words 'artists' and 'painters' when discussing the historiated initials of the Psalter have caused some confusion; I see a clear distinction between the person who drew the initials with a pen and brown ink (an 'artist') and the people who painted over those designs with brushes and pigments ('painters').
-The original drawing is frequently visible, and has often been attributed in part, but without giving many details of his involvement, to the Alexis Master.
+316 It seems to me that the use of the words 'artists' and 'painters' when discussing the historiated initials of the Psalter have caused some confusion; I see a clear distinction between the person who drew the initials with a pen and brown ink (an 'artist') and the people who painted over those designs with brushes and pigments ('painters').
+The original drawing is frequently visible, 317 and has often been attributed in part, but without giving many details of his involvement, to the Alexis Master.
+318 ures in the calendar (p.
+7) that they must be by the same artist.

 A good place to explore the identity to the artist and painters of the psalm initials is at Psalm 26 (p.
 119) because it includes two full-length angels that have not been over-painted, leaving the original drawing and colouring completely visible.
-As has been observed before, these angels are so similar to the Gemini figures in the calendar (p.
-7) that they must be by the same artist.
+As has been observed before, 319 these angels are so similar to the Gemini figover-painted by another.

-Unless two different artists worked on the Psalm 26 initial, using different styles and techniques, one for the angels and one for the rest, it seems that the entire ensemble was drawn and coloured by the Calendar artist, and then the initial and the scene it contains, but not the angels above which are outside the initial, were over-painted by another.
 Despite the over-painting one may judge from features such as the huge hands and the profile of the faces that the painter was following in its main outlines a drawing by the Calendar artist.

+Unless two different artists worked on the Psalm 26 initial, using different styles and techniques, one for the angels and one for the rest, it seems that the entire ensemble was drawn and coloured by the Calendar artist, and then the initial and the scene it contains, but not the angels above which are outside the initial, were

 A comparable situation is found at Psalm 21 (p.
 109), where the Hand of God outside the initial is an ink drawing with colour washes, but everything inside the initial is fully painted; and in the initial to Psalm 126 (p.
 338) the largest figure has one hand inside the initial, painted, and one hand outside it, unpainted.
-Sometimes parts of the main scene inside the initial are treated the same way: curiously, most representations of birds (and some other animals) are left unpainted, which raises the possibility that the painters were not confident to paint them.
-There are also examples of initials that are mostly painted in washes rather than thick colours: the figures in the initial to Psalm 106:25 (p.
-292), for example, are essentially painted the same way as in the calendar roundels.
-Pächt and others have discussed some of the places where it is clear that the painter has deviated significantly from the drawings.
-In some places, especially where the paint of the backgrounds has worn thin, one can clearly see that the painter has ignored and obliterated human or demonic figures (e.g. pp. 81, 86, 412, and the Schnütgen Museum leaf).
+Sometimes parts of the main scene inside the initial are treated the same way: curiously, most representations of birds (and some other animals) are left unpainted, which raises the possibility that the painters were not confident to paint them.320 There are also examples of initials that are mostly painted in washes er has deviated significantly from the drawings.321 In some places, especially where the paint of the backgrounds has worn thin, one can clearly see that the painter has ignored and obliterated human or demonic figures (e.g. pp. 81, 86, 412, and the Schnütgen Museum leaf).